For many, the biggest advantage of becoming a U.S. citizen is that you can sponsor future immigration visas for members of your family.

 The process for applying for a family-based visa while outside the U.S. is referred to as consular processing.

 We will briefly describe the basic steps of this process below.

 As a clerical note, the forms described below refer to you, as the individual wishing to immigrate, as the “beneficiary.”

 The relative sponsoring you is the “petitioner.”

 Step 1: The I-130 Petition

-Additionally, the petitioner must demonstrate that they permanently reside in the U.S., although they may file the petition while abroad.
+Additionally, the petitioner must show that they permanently reside in the United States, although they may file the petition while abroad.

 Step 2: Receive Your Information and Complete Form DS-261

 After USCIS receives your I-130 petition, the National Visa Center (NVC) will assign you a case number and a priority date.